OSU-HPCC/New-User-Tutorial/loggingin.md

 Windows
 -------
 - If you are logging into cowboy from a Windows machine, you will need to install a program called putty.
 You can download putty [here][putty].
-- Once you have downloaded putty and started it, you can place the file on your desktop and double click it to launch the program.
+- Once you have downloaded putty, you can place the file on your desktop and double click it to launch the program.
 You should see a screen that looks something like this:

   ![Puttyimg]({{ site.url }}{{ site.baseurl }}/img/putty.JPG)